 CROSSOVER MUSICIAN

 Roopa is a leading crossover musician in the South Asian diaspora.
 As an adventurous soloist, ensemble leader, and guest vocalist, she has brought Indian classical music in conversation with jazz, world music, and experimental artists in styles such as R&B/Gospel, Bulgarian, Flamenco, contemporary Opera, and new music.
-Roopa's collaborations have taken her to stages like Carnegie Hall, Lincoln Center, Jacob's Pillow, Banff Center for Arts and Creativity, Hollywood Bowl, and Joe's Pub, and festivals such as Winter JazzFest, MusikFest, Ragas Live, and Drive East.
+Roopa's collaborations have taken her to stages like Carnegie Hall, Lincoln Center, SFJazz, Jacob's Pillow, Banff Center for Arts and Creativity, Hollywood Bowl, and Joe's Pub, and festivals such as Winter JazzFest, Yerba Buena Festival of the Arts, Ragas Live, and Drive East.

 "With her hurricane wail and command of infinite minutiae, she might be the best singer in all of New York."